lutris/lutris/README.rst

 Lutris
 ******

-Lutris is an open source gaming platform for GNU/Linux.
-It makes gaming on Linux easier by managing, installing and providing optimal settings for games.
+Lutris is an open source gaming platform that makes gaming on Linux easier by managing, installing and providing optimal settings for games.

-Lutris does not sell games; you have to provide your own copy of the games unless they are open source or freeware.
+Lutris does not sell games, and you must provide your own copy of a game unless it is open source/freeware.
-Games can be installed anywhere on your system; Lutris does not impose anything.

-Lutris relies on various programs referenced as 'runners' to provide a vast library of games.
+Instead, Lutris utilizes scripts called "runners" to provide a large library of games.
-These runners (with the exception of Steam and web browsers) are provided by Lutris, you don't need to install them with your package manager.
+These runners (with the exception of Steam and web browsers) are provided and managed by Lutris, so you don't need to install them with your package manager.

-We currently support the following runners:
+Lutris currently supports the following programs:

 * Linux (Native games)
 * Steam